Preparing Scouts for Summer Camp

 How Can I Help My Scout Have a Great Week at Summer Camp?

 Laura: As a homeschool mom, I am big into education and preparation, so I have gone through camp documents such as the leader’s guide, the camp promo video, and maps and schedules with my Scouts.
 We talk about the schedules and what merit badges or activities are available to them.
-We work to find something interesting for them and try to use the uniqueness of the individual camp that they might want to do.
+We work to find something interesting for them and try to leverage the unique aspects of each camp they might want to do.
 Looking at a map of the camp gives them an idea of where things are located before they arrive.
 So, if the waterfront is on the other side of camp from the rifle range, they might not want to schedule those activities back-to-back.
 I make sure my Scouts understand they will be moving around a lot and that summer camp is very active.
 They will constantly be on the go, but they will usually be in the heat and sun, so they need to be prepared.

-What Items Do Scouts need at Summer Camp?
+What items do Scouts need at Camp?

 Laura: I think the leader’s guide for the camp is a great place to start for a list of essentials because each camp is slightly different.
-Some have cots and tents whereas in others you have to provide your own.
+Some have cots and tents, whereas in others, you have to provide your own.
 The troop will probably have a list of essential items, so reach out to them or check out the Scout Handbook!

 You’ll want to bring a water bottle, money for the trading post, non-electronic activities such as a deck of cards, frisbee or football, extra cord/rope such as a clothesline, a solar charger, different shoes to wear on the campsite (not just their shower shoes, or their hiking boots), and any comfort items that they might want and a journal to jot down any cool things that happened in the week.

-They will need money to spend on essential items in the trading post, such as a basket kit, that camp’s t-shirt or patch, and then money to purchase extra food if they don’t necessarily like a meal served one day.
+They will need money to spend on essential items in the trading post, such as a basket kit, the camp’s t-shirt or patch, and then money to purchase extra food if they don’t necessarily like a meal served one day.
 Whatever money is sent, be prepared for them to spend it all!

-Will I Be Ready for My Scout to be Gone for a Week?
+Will I be ready for my Scout to be gone for a week?

 Last year, both my Scouts and husband were going to be gone the same week.
 I had my week planned, but then my younger son couldn’t go to his camp at the last minute.
 I had set up girls’ nights, a massage, and a few other appointments, and he was so eager to have fun with his friends at camp (so we were both a little disappointed, to say the least).